dklopstein/dev-journal/admin/meetings/041224-branding.md

 ## Intro Video Ideas
 - Pass around phone with small introduction
 - Valorant montage, Twitch streamer style, everyone gives intro with Valorant clips according to our rank playing in the background

+## Group Assignments
+- Record a video of yourself saying your name, rank, and year (about 10 seconds) by Saturday night

 ## Notes